James Doorley, M.A.

-I'm a second-year graduate student in Dr. Todd B. Kashdan's Well-Being Lab.
+I'm a third-year graduate student in Dr. Todd B. Kashdan's Well-Being Lab.
 Prior to attending George Mason University, I earned a Master of Arts in Clinical Psychology at Appalachian State University, where I studied brief interventions that targeted anxiety vulnerabilities such as anxiety sensitivity, discomfort intolerance, and distress tolerance.
 Additionally, I have a background in Acceptance and Commitment Therapy (ACT) which has refined my research interests.
 Presently, I am interested in sources of risk and resilience in anxiety including experiential avoidance, psychological flexibility, meaning in life, and purpose in life.
 I aim to understand the nuances of these relationships and how they unfold over time with the ultimate goal of identifying targets for anxiety prevention and intervention.

-I am a first year, Clinical Psychology, doctoral student.
+I am a second year, Clinical Psychology, doctoral student.
 My current research interests focus on the intra-individual fluctuations in Well-Being over time and how this relates to personality constructs (e.g. resiliency, distress tolerance) and underlying biological mechanisms (e.g. circadian rhythms, sleep cycles).
 My other interests of study include substance use, personality disorders and anxiety disorders.
 Within academia, I specialize in quantitative research methods and enjoy learning new statistical methods and techniques.
 In my free time, my hobbies include photography, yoga, and hiking.

 Ameena Ashraf is currently an undergraduate student at George Mason University, majoring in Psychology with a minor in Neuroscience.
 She joined the Well-Being Lab in February 2017 and is a co-project coordinator for one of the studies being run in the lab.
 Ameena has previously worked with dancers and their performance anxiety under certain stressors.
 She eventually would like to pursue a doctorate degree.
 Outside of the lab, her interests include watching too much TV, traveling, and art.